No Way Out (2004): Storylines

 Meanwhile, Lesnar had also begun feuding with Raw's Goldberg, which began when the two confronted each other at the Royal Rumble.
-Lesnar interfered in the Royal Rumble match attacking Goldberg, which caused Goldberg to be eliminated from the match.
+Lesnar interfered in the Royal Rumble match and attacked Goldberg, which caused Goldberg to be eliminated.
 On January 26 and January 29 Goldberg and Lesnar conducted promos on respective episodes of Raw and SmackDown!, in which they insulted each other.
 On February 2, Austin gave Goldberg the option of attending No Way Out by giving him a front-row ticket.
 On the February 5 episode of SmackDown!, the storyline between Guerrero and Lesnar was enhanced when they began a brawl after an in-ring interview segment.
+On the February 12 episode, Lesnar mocked Guerrero by throwing a mariachi party, which was cut short by Guerrero, who then delivered an emotional promo regarding his struggles with addiction.

-On the February 5 episode of SmackDown!, General manager Paul Heyman scheduled a triple threat match between Big Show, Kurt Angle and John Cena for No Way Out.
+On the February 5 episode of SmackDown!, General Manager Paul Heyman scheduled a triple threat match between Big Show, Kurt Angle, and John Cena for No Way Out.
 The winner of that match would face the WWE Champion at WrestleMania XX for the title.
-The rivalry continued to develop on the February 12 episode of SmackDown!, when Angle was scheduled to team with Guerrero to face Big Show and Lesnar, but was found unconscious backstage.
+The rivalry continued to develop on the February 12 episode, when Angle was scheduled to team with Guerrero to face Big Show and Lesnar, but was found unconscious backstage.
 Cena then replaced Angle in the match and defeated Big Show and Lesnar with Guerrero.

-In February, WWE Cruiserweight Champion Rey Mysterio produced "Crossing Borders", which was No Way Out's official theme song.
+In February, Rey Mysterio, the WWE Cruiserweight Champion, produced "Crossing Borders", which was No Way Out's official theme song.
 In this storyline, Chavo Guerrero became jealous of the attention Mysterio garnered as a result of recording the song.
 Therefore, Heyman promoted a match between the two at No Way Out for the Cruiserweight Championship during the February 5 episode of SmackDown!.
-On the February 12 episode of SmackDown!, Mysterio was accompanied by Jorge Páez, a professional boxer and childhood friend of Mysterio who appeared in his "Crossing Borders" music video, to his match against Tajiri.
-Mysterio defeated Tajiri but was attacked by Guerrero and Chavo Guerrero, Sr. after the match until Paez intervened and helped Mysterio.
+On the February 12 episode, Mysterio was accompanied by Jorge Páez, a professional boxer and childhood friend of Mysterio who appeared in his "Crossing Borders" music video, to his match against Tajiri.
+Mysterio defeated Tajiri but was attacked by Guerrero and his father Chavo Guerrero, Sr. after the match until Paez intervened and helped Mysterio.